 But a child’s natural curiosity and excitement should not be mistaken for more serious problems like hyperactivity.
-Attention deficit hyperactivity disorder (ADHD) is a condition that some parents might miss, instead writing off their child’s behavior as a “phase.”
+Attention deficit hyperactivity disorder (ADHD) is a condition that seriously affects your kid's attention span, and some parents might miss the serious warning sign - instead writing off their child’s behavior as a “phase.”

 Here’s what you should know and how to help.

 ADHD is a neurodegenerative disorder that hampers one’s ability to concentrate on tasks and social interactions.
 In children, ADHD typically interferes with schoolwork, resulting in poor performance.

 While many people are familiar with attention deficit disorder (ADD), they might not understand ADHD completely or may conflate the two mistakenly.
 While both disorders affect one’s ability to concentrate (attention deficit), ADHD also comes with hyperactivity.